Direct Party and Representative Voting (DPR)

 Direct Party and Representative Voting is a form of Proportional representation (PR) which has the simplicity of the existing 'First past the post' system, maintains the single member constituency, and requires little change to the existing voting system

-DPR Voting - simple, practical, yet powerful electoral reform
+DPR Voting - simple, practical electoral reform